 There’s nothing like the freshness of spring time to help lift your mood and make parenting life just that little bit easier.
-So break out the bubbles because here are eight reasons for mums to celebrate this new season.
+So break out the bubbles because here are eight reasons for parents to celebrate the changing of seasons.

 1. No more dark starts

 Getting up early with kids is bad enough when you’re constantly exhausted from not getting enough sleep, but it’s so much worse when it’s also pitch black outside.
 During winter 6am can look the same as midnight, making you feel even more grumpy.
-But come spring time, it’s much lighter in the mornings making those early starts a whole lot more bearable.
+But come spring time, it’s much lighter in the mornings making those early starts a whole lot easier to take.

 2. Fewer colds and flu

 Sure, young children can get sick all year round; but snotty noses, coughs, colds, dreaded flu and other illnesses (such as bronchiolitis and croup) are way more likely to rear their ugly heads in the colder months, meaning more night waking, days off daycare, extra work for you and of course, unhappy little munchkins.
 Being cooped up indoors doesn’t help matters either, so now that it’s spring you can stop buying tissues in bulk and bust open those windows to blow away all those nasty germs.

 What mum doesn’t love a family meal outside?
 There’s always way less mess to clear up (your pet dog, magpies or kookaburras will do that for you) and it makes a nice change of scenery from the same old dinner table.
 Outdoor picnics are great with little ones too – you can even make a cute game out of it and bring the teddies along for a fun alfresco tea party.
 Fruit like watermelons and cherries will start appearing in the shops again and are perfect for eating outdoors to avoid sticky hands inside!